mobxjs/mobx.dart/.github/PULL_REQUEST_TEMPLATE.md

-Describe the changes proposed in this Pull Request
+Describe the changes proposed in this Pull Request.

+If the PR fixes a specific issue, reference the issue with **`Fixes #`**.

 ---
 ## Pull Request Checklist

 - [ ] If the changes are being made to code, ensure the **version in `pubspec.yaml`** is updated.
 - [ ] Increment the **`major`/`minor`/`patch`/`patch-count`**, depending on the complexity of change